LuDu2020/hello-world/README.md

 # hello-world
-firstly,i will begin to start a new programmer
+#firstly,i will begin to start a new programmer
+print("hello-world")